-Also known as the “moggy or DSH“, the domestic shorthair is the most common type of cat to share our home.
-They are not a purebred breed of cat, rather a cat of unknown/mixed origin.
-As a result, they come in all manner of shapes and sizes depending on their background.
+Also known as a moggy or DSH, the domestic shorthair is the most common type of cat to share our home.
+Domestic shorthairs are of unknown/mixed origin.
+As a result, they occur in all manner of shapes and sizes depending on their background.

-All cats (purebred or not) evolved from one common ancestor.
-From there, they diverged into separate breeds via a series of genetic mutations.
+All cats (purebred or not) evolved from one common ancestor and from there, they evolved into separate breeds via a series of genetic mutations or selective breeding.

 Domestic cats can also have any eye colour including blue, copper, green, yellow and even odd eyes such as one blue, one green.